thommcgrath/Beacon/docs/guides/ftp/index.markdown

 ### FTP with TLS

 You may have heard of SSL, which stands for Secure Socket Layer.
 You can sometimes see "SSL secured" on credit card pages.
 TLS, which stands for Transport Layer Security, is a newer version of SSL.
-In fact, SSL these almost always means TLS, because SSL has been insecure for a very long time.
+In fact, for nearly the past decade SSL almost always means TLS.

 Beacon defaults to **FTP with Required TLS**{:.ui-keyword} with the **Verify Server Certificate**{:.ui-keyword} option turned on.
 This means Beacon will need a secure connection to the server, and will verify the server's identity.
 This is the same level of security used when making purchases online.